We feel that at Tom Umstattd, CPA, we should only charge by the hour for our services.

 In order to provide the best service possible, we use a client engagement letter.
 An engagement letter defines the legal relationship (or engagement) between a professional firm and its client.
 This document allows us to communicate the services we will provide and how we will provide them, and come to an agreement on how the services will be carried out.
 The engagement letter requires initials on the first page and signatures on the second page.
 We often send these digitally through DocuSign to be more efficient, but if you would prefer to sign in person, we will provide you with a signed copy of the engagement letter for your records as well.

 This engagement letter includes a downpayment for preparing your income tax return.
 The downpayment varies based on the number and type of returns we will have to prepare.
 Our client engagement letter requests that you pay upon receipt.
 We will not begin to prepare your return until we receive a signed engagement letter, your payment, and your necessary financial information to prepare a tax return.

-Our office accepts checks, credit card payments (with a 3% fee), cash, and money orders.
+Our office accepts checks, credit card payments, cash, and money orders.

 Checks should be made out to Tom Umstattd, CPA

 If you would like to mail a check in, please mail our office at

 Tom Umstattd, CPA